sylph01/asdf-mongodb/README.md

 ## Use

-Check [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install & manage versions of DMD.
+Check [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install & manage versions of MongoDB.